 As if the timer buttons *UGH!* didn’t make the shower awful enough, the water was quite cold despite the dial appearing to have a hot water option.

-While we found the bathroom and shower house disappointing, our cabin itself was quite clean.
+While we found the bathroom and shower house disappointing, our cottage itself was quite clean.
 In addition, its location along Beach Trail is convenient to the main attraction, Falls Trail.

 Trails and Wildlife